apapazisis/bootstrapvue/README.md

 ### Contributing

-Please contribute using Github Flow.
 Create a branch, add commits, and open a pull request.